Monday 11 August 2025

 1. Occupational Safety and Health Ordinance (Cap.
 509)

-The employer is responsible for ensuring the safety and health of his employees.
-He/She should adopt proper precautionary and control measures according to the actual need.
+Every employer must, so far as reasonably practicable, ensure the safety and health at work of the employer's employees.
+Employer should adopt proper precautionary and control measures according to the actual need.
 The measures include:

-The employee has the responsibility to cooperate with his employer in adhering to the safety working procedures as laid down by the latter and using all tools and personal protective equipment in the correct way, in order to protect the safety and health of his own self and the others.
+The employee has the responsibility to cooperate with his employer in adhering to the safety working procedures as laid down by the latter such as using tools and PPE in the correct way, in order to take care for the safety and health of himself and of other persons who are at the workplace.

 2. Pesticides Ordinance (Cap.
 133)